 How to Wash Polyester Garments By Hand

 Polyester fabrics can also be washed by hand.
-In fact, it’s much gentler on your clothes.
+In fact, it’s the gentlest option.

 To start, fill a basin or sink with warm water.
 Pour in a small amount of ACTIVE detergent and stir to create a soapy solution.